earthly/earthly/docs/guides/best-practices.md

 To keep production images small, it is advisable to start from a new base image and to install only production-required dependencies and then to copy in only the final built binaries or packages.
 This technique may vary from language to language, depending on the ecosystem-specific tooling.

-An an example, for Go, you might have a development image, that contains the entire Go development tools, including the `go` binary.
+An example, for Go, you might have a development image, that contains the entire Go development tools, including the `go` binary.
 After the application binary has been built via `go build`, there is no longer a need for the `go` binary.
 So the production image should not contain it.
 Here is an example:

 ```Dockerfile
 # Avoid: production image is bloated